awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 **Note**
 Make a note of the `RoleName` and the `Arn`\.
 You will specify these when you create a Maintenance Window\.

-1. Execute the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in step 2\.
+1. Run the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in step 2\.

    ```
    aws iam attach-role-policy --role-name mw-task-role --policy-arn arn:aws:iam::aws:policy/service-role/AmazonSSMMaintenanceWindowRole
    ```

-## Assign the IAM PassRole Policy to an IAM User Account \(AWS CLI\)<a name="sysman-mw-passrole-cli"></a>
+## Task 2: Assign the IAM PassRole Policy to an IAM User or Group<a name="sysman-mw-passrole-cli"></a>

 When you register a task with a Maintenance Window, you specify the role you created in the previous procedure\.
 This is the role that the service will assume when it runs tasks on your behalf\.
 In order to register the task, you must assign the IAM [PassRole](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) policy to your IAM user account\.
 The policy in the following procedure provides the minimum permissions required to register tasks with a Maintenance Window\.

-**To assign the IAM PassRole policy to an IAM user account**
+**To assign the IAM PassRole policy to an IAM user account or group**

-1. Copy and paste the following IAM policy into a text editor and save it with the `.json` file extension\.
+1. Copy and paste the following IAM policy into a text editor and save it with the following name and file extension: `mw-passrole-policy.json`\.

    ```
    {